Cheap Theatre Tickets

 You can keep track of which shows will soon be touring the UK using sites such as WhatsOnStage and British Theatre.

-16. How to get cheap tickets at Edinburgh Fringe
+16. Get free or cheap tickets at Edinburgh Fringe

 Go to Edinburgh in August and it's easy to be overwhelmed by the amount of theatre, comedy, music and more on offer at the Edinburgh Festival Fringe.